Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 And so you’re out to learn Mandarin (官话).

-Well, there is nothing wrong with learning Chinese in India to enhance your career options.
+There is nothing wrong with learning Chinese in India to enhance your career options.
 But it is not as inspiring as having a passion for the language you want to study.

 The key is to link up meaningful relationships with the language.